lcr95/lcr95-backup.github.io/_posts/2020-11-14-deploy-janusgraph-kubernetes-with-helm.md

 ```

 ## requirements.yaml
-It is a YAML file which lists out the dependencies for the chart.
+A YAML file which lists out the dependencies for the chart.
 We will be using Cassandra and Elasticsearch form Bitnami.
 ```yaml
 dependencies:
 - name: cassandra